NW Regen has moved! Our new location is 16250 SW Upper Boones Ferry Rd, Portland, OR 97224

 • Phantom limb pain

-Stellate Ganglion Blocks have the ability to “reboot” the nervous system to a pre-trauma state, similar to rebooting a computer.
+Stellate Ganglion Blocks (SGBs) have the ability to “reset” the nervous system to a pre-trauma state, similar to rebooting a computer.
 When we inject an anesthetic (using an ultrasound for visual guidance), it blocks the nerve highway that carries information responsible for triggering fear and anxiety-based responses.

 At NW Regen, we use a dual block, or cervical sympathetic blockade, as a more complete block to offer the best evidence-based care for the treatment of post-traumatic stress.
 That means we treat the upper cervical ganglion as well as the lower cervical ganglion during each session.